 s Autoliv has pioneered automotive safety for almost exactly 70 years, including the introduction of many world firsts, we have become the largest supplier of automotive safety systems.
 We are expanding our focus beyond light vehicle safety to a wider mobility safety arena.
 Industry trends, such as electrification, autonomous driving, shared mobility, digitalization and connectivity, and more comfortable interiors and cockpits, are giving rise to new safety needs that call for more sophisticated and digital safety products, both inside and outside the car.
+Our tal safety products, both inside and outside the car.
 Our approach to real-life safety to meet emerging safety needs throughout the entire mobility chain, from in-vehicle occupants in different levels of automated vehicles to vulnerable road users such as pedestrians and riders of two-wheelers, together with our methods and processes, puts Autoliv in a unique position.

 We support our customers through our technical centers and manufacturing facilities located close to their assembly plants.
-We employ 5,700 people in research, development and application engineering (RD&E).
-A large portion of our RD&E resources are focused on application engineering to adapt safety products to new vehicles.
+We employ 5,700 people in research, development and application engineering (RDSE).
+A large portion of our RDSE resources are focused on application engineering to adapt safety products to new vehicles.
 We innovate, develop and customize our airbag, seatbelt, steering wheel and other solutions and systems to improve safety, comfort and usability with the aim of Saving More Lives in road traffic.